 - There may be an increase in your student loan balance after consolidation due to collection fees and possibly, a higher interest rate

 Once you figure out if you qualify for consolidation and if you choose it, you can enjoy the following benefits:

 - Relief from garnishments and tax intercepts

-Be sure to weigh the positives and negatives of consolidating your defaulted loans before making a decision.
-If consolidation is the best option for you, your loan servicer can help you get started, or you can talk with a Take Charge America student loan counselor.
+Be sure to weigh the positives and negatives of the choice to consolidate defaulted student loans before making a decision.
+If consolidation is the best option for you, your loan servicer can help you get started.
+Or talk with a Take Charge America student loan counselor.

 Get started now!
 Call 877-784-2008 or schedule a call here.